 Dawn Hurst, Head Teacher, Leigh Central Primary School

-“My name is Helen Ahmed and I am the headteacher at Sacred Heart Catholic Primary School, which is within the Leigh Neighbours project area.
-I agreed to become a member of the committee as I wanted to support the other members in ‘making a difference’ in the area.
-As examples – over the past 3 years the children at our school have enjoyed attending the hanging basket workshops, where they plant baskets to put around our school to make it bright and cheerful.
+“I’m the headteacher at Sacred Heart Catholic Primary School, which lies within the Leigh Neighbours project area.
+I agreed to get involved with the charity because I wanted to support the other members in ‘making a difference’ in the area.
+Over the past 5 years the children at our school have enjoyed attending the hanging basket workshops, where they plant baskets to put around our school to make it bright and cheerful.
 The children and members of their families also enjoy the bike workshops which ensure their bikes are in good working order.
-Last June we held our first Big Lunch event – the children in the school, their families and members of the local community had a wonderful afternoon tea and entertainment.
-We plan to repeat the event with the support of Leigh Neighbours this summer.
-The Leigh Neighbours Board works alongside members of the local community on many worthwhile causes in the neighbourhood.
+Leigh Neighbours works alongside members of the local community on many worthwhile causes in the neighbourhood.
 I am proud to be a member of Leigh Neighbours and know we do make a difference to the lives of local people.”

-“I’ve lived in the Leigh area all my life – for 82 years.
-I also worked in the area and I’ve been involved with the school and parish of Sacred Heart so I know a great many people in the Leigh Neigh-bours area.
+“I’ve lived in the Leigh area all my life – over 80 years.
+I also worked in the area and I’ve been involved with the school and parish of Sacred Heart so I know a great many people in the Leigh Neighbours area.
 That’s why it is so important to me that we continue to build local community spirit.
 I’m keen for people – both young and old – to get involved with local events and get access to the services they need.”